egr-314-team-304/egr-314-team-304/user-needs-benchmarking.md

 Restated User Needs:<br>

-+ The hat allows for hands free use.
++ The hat allows for hands-free use.
 (Explicit)<br>

 + The hat keeps the sun off the skin and protects it.
 (Explicit)<br>

-+ The hats support structure should be well secured to avoid bobbling around when turning/ moving about.
++ The hat's support structure should be well secured to avoid bobbling around when turning/ moving about.
 (Latent)<br>
 <br>

 Negative Comments<br>
 Voice of the Customer<br>
 "I like the size of the umbrella hat.
 However, it’s very hard to put and stay on your head.
-Also it’s very flimsy.
+Also, it’s very flimsy.
 I cut my fingers on the sharp metal bars that provide the little support there is.
 The metal needs to be filed or sanded down to prevent the sharp cuts to your fingers."<br>
 <br>

 Restated User Needs:<br>